Handling Complex Cases With Unparalleled Expertise

 Identifying these needs and placing a dollar value on them requires assistance from an expert called a life care specialist or life care planner.
-At Rourke & Blumenthal LLC, we work with a renowned life care specialist and skilled medical experts to determine exactly what compensation will be needed for the rest of your child’s life.
+At Rourke & Blumenthal, we work with a renowned life care specialist and skilled medical experts to determine exactly what compensation will be needed for the rest of your child’s life.
 We invite you to learn more about our recordof successfully representing parents and children in birth injury cases.

 Contact a Columbus Cerebral Palsy Lawyer Today!

 Our cerebral palsy attorneys can help you determine if negligent care before, during, or after delivery contributed to your child’s cerebral palsy.
-At Rourke & Blumenthal LLC, we promise you an opportunity to speak directly to an attorney.
+At Rourke & Blumenthal, we promise you an opportunity to speak directly to an attorney.
 You will not be screened and turned away by a paralegal or secretary.